ElioDiNino/ElioDiNino/README.md

   - Developed Grafana dashboards integrated with Prometheus metrics, enabling real-time monitoring of service health and key statistics, resulting in improved visibility and informed decision-making
   - Pioneered a Terraform provider template in Golang which allowed multiple internal providers to be created and automatically deployed to Artifactory for general use

   ### :closed_lock_with_key: [3FA - Multi-Factor Authentication System](https://github.com/Computing-Collective/3FA)
-  - Created a backend API in Python using Flask and SQLite with over 20 endpoints
+  - Created a backend API in Python using Flask and SQLite with over 20 endpoints to authenticate users and serve files
   - Designed and implemented the authentication flow which included session and authentication tokens, encrypted communications, hashed passwords, and automatic timeouts to meet OWASP security standards
-  - Created GitHub workflows to automate testing for all parts of the system, create app releases and executables, package the backend as a Docker image, and automate dependency updates to reduce manual work by 500%
+  - Reduced manual work by 7x with GitHub workflows to automate testing for all parts of the system, create app releases and executables, package the backend as a Docker image, and automated dependency updates
   - Used Pytest to achieve 98% line and branch coverage as well as set up Postman to improve manual testing

   ### :school: UBC Course Projects